moneppo/node-pocketsphinx/README.md

     ps.write(myMicrophoneData);

 Data can be retrieved from files, but the demo shows how to use getUserMedia and Socket.io to stream data from a web frontend.
-This is also a good demo of how to use these new and somewhat poorly documented APIs for cool stuff.
+This is also a good demo of how to use getUserMedia for cool stuff, considering the documentation for it is a little sparse.

 Notes
 -----